Market Analysts see Marathon Patent Group Inc. [MARA] gaining to $7.50. Time to buy?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Marathon Patent Group, Inc. (NASDAQ:MARA) (“Marathon” or “Company”), one of the largest enterprise Bitcoin self-mining companies in North America, announced that it has provided a one-year grant to world-renowned bitcoin core developer Jonas Schnelli.
+Marathon Patent Group, Inc. (NASDAQ:MARA) (“Marathon” or “Company”), one of the largest enterprise Bitcoin self-mining companies in North America, announced that 4,000 Antminer S-19 Pro ASIC miners have been shipped from Bitmain to Marathon’s mining facility in Hardin, MT as scheduled.

 5 Stocks to make up the PERFECT 2021 gold portfolio